 Q: What’s coming up for the rest of 2013?

 A: The possibility of opening a shop is ever so exciting.
-There are lots of new products in my head which will hopefully make it out in time for the trade shows early next year and I’m looking forward to the craziness of Christmas; long hours, it feeling like ‘Ground Hog Day’ for weeks on end, but oh the joy of the last post and a cheeky mulled wine!
+There are lots of new products in my head which will hopefully make it out in time for the trade shows early next year and I’m looking forward to the craziness of Christmas; long hours, it feels like ‘Ground Hog Day’ for weeks on end, but oh the joy of the last post and a cheeky mulled wine!

 Here are the prices for some of the products to give you an idea on costs; personalised prints £38-68, personalised aprons £26, make-up bags £6.50-£12, wash bags £16-18, aprons £23.30, coasters £3-6, ironing board covers £18, mugs £9.50, oven glove and mitts £12-14.
 You can buy these products from www.catherinecolebrook.com and notonthehighstreet.com.